Amsterdamse Bos Park in Amsterdam

 By car: Driving from Amsterdam take southwest to the Amstelveenseweg.
 Drive away from the city.
 From the ring exit the ring A10 at S103 and turn left into the Amstelveenseweg.
 After about 2 miles, Amstelveenseweg enters the municipality of Amstelveen – then turn right to the park (third crossing from the ring A10).
 There will be a small blue sign marking the turn.
 You may park your car on one of the 30 car parks.
 Parking in the Bos is free.

-Around Amsterdamse Bos Park in Amsterdam
+Amsterdamse Bos Park in Amsterdam on the map

 Everything within 0.5km